 These bulbs come in lengths ranging from 15 inches to 48 inches in length.
 The length you need will depends on the length of the enclosure.

 For instance, if the enclosure is 60 inches long the shortest bulb you should use is 48 inches in length.
-If the enclosure is greater than 60 inches long then you will need to use two or more bulbs to supply enough UVA and UVB radiation over the length of the enclosure.
+If the enclosure is greater than 60 inches long then you will need to use two or more bulbs to supply enough UV radiation over the length of the enclosure.

-Fluorescent tube bulbs need to be housed in a hood or ballast (Amazon.com) that is specifically designed for use with reptile bulbs.
-These bulbs also tend to lose their intensity over time and need to be replaced about every six months in order to provide optimum radiation.
+House fluorescent tube bulbs in a hood or ballast specifically designed for use with reptile bulbs.
+Replace bulbs every 6 months to provide optimum radiation output.

 Compact Fluorescent Bulbs

-In recent years compact fluorescent bulbs (Amazon.com) have gained popularity in the reptile husbandry world.
-These are the “curly” or “twisty” looking bulbs.
+In recent years compact fluorescent bulbs (CFL) have gained popularity in the reptile husbandry world.
+These are the “curly” or mini fluorescent bulbs.